kpunith8/Links-and-Tutorials/General Topics/IDE-Shortcuts.md

 - `Ctrl + Shift + Y` for Lowercase, `Ctrl + Shift + X` for Uppercase.

+## IntelliJ Shortcuts - Mac

+- `Option + Enter` - Quick Fix

+- `F2` - Jump to next error suggestion

+- `Cmd + 1` - Open the Project window / toggle

+- `Cmd + E` - Open the recently opened files

+- `Option + F7` - To find the all usages if an interface or concrete class

+- `Tap Ctrl twice` - To run anything

+- `Tab Shift twice` - Search anything

+- `Option + Up key or Option + down key` - Extend/decrease the selection

+- `Option + Cmd + /` - To add a block comment

+- `Shitft + Cmd + Enter` - Complete the current statement

+- `Cmd + B` - To go to the file declaration

+- `Cmd + N` - To show the option `Generate` based on file type

+- `Option + Cmd + B` - To go to the implementation of the code

+- `Option + Cmd + L` - To format the code

+- `Ctrl + Shift + R` - To run the code

+- `Ctrl + T` - Shows the shortcuts availbale on selection to refactor

+- `Shift + Cmd + A` - To find all the shortcuts

+- `Option + Enter` - To not to show the hint on parameter names
+  - Turn off Inlay Hints in `Preferences -> Editor -> Inlay Hints`

+- Use inspections to fix or find errors, for ex, migrating from JUnit4 to JUnit5 inspection can be done under `Inspections -> JUnit -> Migrate from JUnit4 to JUnit5`

 # Disable errors on optional chaining in VS Code

 Settings -> set, javascript.validate.enable": false